JdeRobot/ObjectDetector/README.md

 Execute this command using `sudo` if you are not using a virtual environment.

 ## How to Use

+You need to use a TensorFlow neural network on which running the inferences.
+[The TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) provides a set of models ready to work, you can choose another model apart of the one we provide, but make sure that it outputs __boxes__ (masks are not supported yet), and specify its dataset and the path to the `.pb` file containing the graph in `objectdetector.yml`.

 #### For a video stream (ICE/ROS):
 Under development.